-9. Who determines how much utility an individual will receive from consuming a good?

-10. Would you expect total utility to rise or fall with additional consumption of a good?
+- 5. Who determines how much utility an individual will receive from consuming a good? - 6.
+Would you expect total utility to rise or fall with additional consumption of a good?
 Why?

-11. Would you expect marginal utility to rise or fall with additional consumption of a good?
+7. Would you expect marginal utility to rise or fall with additional consumption of a good?
 Why?

-12. Is it possible for total utility to increase while marginal utility diminishes?
-Explain.

-13. If people do not have a complete mental picture of total utility for every level of consumption, how can they find their utility-maximizing consumption choice?

-14. What is the rule relating the ratio of marginal utility to prices of two goods at the optimal choice?
-Explain why, if this rule does not hold, the choice cannot be utility-maximizing.

-15. As a general rule, is it safe to assume that a change in the price of a good will always have its most significant impact on the quantity demanded of that good, rather than on the quantity demanded of other goods?
-Explain.

-16. Why does a change in income cause a parallel shift in the budget constraint?
+- 8. Is it possible for total utility to increase while marginal utility diminishes?
+Explain. - 9.
+If people do not have a complete mental picture of total utility for every level of consumption, how can they find their utility-maximizing consumption choice? - 10.
+What is the rule relating the ratio of marginal utility to prices of two goods at the optimal choice?
+Explain why, if this rule does not hold, the choice cannot be utility-maximizing. - 11.
+As a general rule, is it safe to assume that a change in the price of a good will always have its most significant impact on the quantity demanded of that good, rather than on the quantity demanded of other goods?
+Explain. - 12.
+Why does a change in income cause a parallel shift in the budget constraint?

-17. How will a utility-maximizer find the choice of leisure and income that provides the greatest utility?

-18. As a general rule, is it safe to assume that a higher wage will encourage significantly more hours worked for all individuals?
-Explain.

-19. According to the model of intertemporal choice, what are the major factors which determine how much saving an individual will do?
-What factors might a behavioral economist use to explain savings decisions?

-20. As a general rule, is it safe to assume that a lower interest rate will encourage significantly lower financial savings for all individuals?
-Explain.

-21. Think back to a purchase that you made recently.
-How would you describe your thinking before you made that purchase?

-22. The rules of politics are not always the same as the rules of economics.
+- 13. Think back to a purchase that you made recently.
+How would you describe your thinking before you made that purchase? - 14.
+The rules of politics are not always the same as the rules of economics.
 In discussions of setting budgets for government agencies, there is a strategy called "closing the Washington Monument."
 When an agency faces the unwelcome prospect of a budget cut, it may decide to close a high-visibility attraction enjoyed by many people (like the Washington Monument).
 Explain in terms of diminishing marginal utility why the Washington Monument strategy is so misleading.
 Hint: If you are really trying to make the best of a budget cut, should you cut the items in your budget with the highest marginal utility or the lowest marginal utility?
-Does the Washington Monument strategy cut the items with the highest marginal utility or the lowest marginal utility?

-23. Income effects depend on the income elasticity of demand for each good that you buy.
+Does the Washington Monument strategy cut the items with the highest marginal utility or the lowest marginal utility? - 15.
+Income effects depend on the income elasticity of demand for each good that you buy.
 If one of the goods you buy has a negative income elasticity, that is, it is an inferior good, what must be true of the income elasticity of the other good you buy?